Deuthlon Ultra Light Cast Lube | 18 ml

 • Medium viscosity is well suited for all-round applications

-• Spool bearings of baitcasting reels
+• Spool bearings in baitcasting reels

-• Line roller on spinning reels
+• Line guide rollers on spinning reels

-• Bearings of knobs and handles
+• Bearings in knobs and handles

-• smaller movable mechanisms
+• Smaller moving mechanisms

-It depends on how often you go fishing.
+That depends on how often you go fishing.

-As a rough guideline:
+As a rough guide:

 • occasional use: 1–2 times per season